Jemoka/blag/content/posts/KBhturing_machine.md

 see [Kolomogorov Complexity]({{< relref "KBhkolomogorov_complexity.md" >}})

-## Church-Turing thesis {#church-turing-thesis}

-Anything that can be computed by a reasonable model of computation can also be computed by a Turing Machine.

 ## Non-deterministic Turing Machine {#non-deterministic-turing-machine}

 They are not really good computational system, non-determinism doesn't add that much power by normal Turing Machine.